sol-eng/aws-parallelcluster-rsw/README.md

 # aws-parallelcluster-rsw
-An opinionated setup of RSW for the use with AWS ParallelCluster
+An opinionated setup of RStudio Workbench (RSW) for the use with AWS ParallelCluster

 # QuickStart